 This course is a small-group based programme which aims to help people in the caring professions improve their awareness and responsibility around establishing and maintaining professional boundaries.

 Boundary issues may include: inappropriate relationships with colleagues, students or patients; probity issues such as dishonesty or legal breaches; inappropriate use of social media; inappropriate touch; misuse of physical examination; sexual boundary issues; excessive self-disclosure; financial issues; dual relationships etc.

-What people say about the course
+What do people say about the course?

 Who is the program for?